purrbot-site/Docs/docs/en/bot/selfhosting.md

 Some of you may want to selfhost the bot on your own VPS/server.
 This page explains how you can selfhost the bot for yourself.

-!!! warning "Important!"
+/// warning | Important!
 By selfhosting the bot will you agree to the following terms:

 - You follow the [MIT-License] of the bot.
     - This means that you give credit to the original author (Andre_601) and won't claim this code as your own.
 - You aknowledge and agree that you won't receive any support for your selfhosted bot.
+///

 ## Requirements
 Before you can run the bot will you need to make sure that the following requirements are met.